Aryangp/Ethflix-aryan-gp/README.md

 ### Firebase
  - In frontend firebase.js file change the current configeration to yours as firebase is used in this app for authentication and database
 ### Contribution
-feel free to contribute to this project give your ideas and suggestion
+feel free to contribute to this project give your ideas and suggestion .
+Go throught the [Contribution guidelines](https://github.com/Aryangp/Ethflix-aryan-gp/blob/master/CONTRIBUTING.md)
 ### Contact with me
 if you have any doubt in this project that you want to ask feel free to email me you issue at <br>
  guptaaryan0510@gmail.com